nova-rey/Crapssim-control/docs/quick_start.md

 New Defaults

-The runtime no longer enables demo fallbacks automatically.
-If your spec relies on demo-mode helper bets, set `run.demo_fallbacks` explicitly to `true`.
-Validation runs now default to `strict` mode, which stops execution on the first rule violation.
-Use `--advisory` (or set `run.strict` to `false`) to downgrade violations to warnings when experimenting.
+The runtime keeps demo fallbacks disabled unless you explicitly opt in.
+If your spec relies on demo-mode helper bets, set `run.demo_fallbacks` to `true` or pass `--demo-fallbacks` when running.
+Validation runs now operate in Advisory mode by default (`run.strict=false`), so you receive non-blocking advisories instead of halting.
+Enable Guardrails with `--strict` (or `run.strict=true`) when you want strict enforcement.

 ⸻

 Command-Line Flags

-`crapssim-ctl` now exposes explicit switches for common runtime options:
+`crapssim-ctl` exposes explicit switches for common runtime options:

-* `--demo-fallbacks` toggles demo helper bets during a run (defaults to off).
+* `--demo-fallbacks` enables demo helper bets for that run (default OFF).
-* `--strict/--advisory` controls whether validation errors halt the run.
+* `--strict` enables Guardrails (strict validation).
+Leave it unset to stay in Advisory mode.
-* `--embed-analytics/--no-embed-analytics` manages CSV analytics payloads emitted by the `run.csv` sink.
+* `--no-embed-analytics` disables CSV analytics embedding.
+Omit the flag (or set `run.csv.embed_analytics=true`) to keep analytics columns.

 ⸻